Aris-haryanto/Best-Way-To-Structuring-Golang-Code/README.md

-> **Info**
+> **Note**
-> This repo is a example for this article https://arisharyanto.medium.com/best-way-to-structuring-golang-code-6e619e70ce38
+> This repo is a example for this article [https://arisharyanto.medium.com/best-way-to-structuring-golang-code-6e619e70ce38](https://arisharyanto.medium.com/best-way-to-structuring-golang-code-6e619e70ce38){:target="_blank"

 ## How to Run